clearwaterstream/NLogTarget.Splunk/README.md

 Optional parameters are

 * `ignoreSSLErrors` - `False` by default.
 If `True`, ssl errors are ignored when posting to the HEC endpoint
 * `timeout` - # of milliseconds to wait before aborting a POST to HEC endpoint.
-Default is 30000.
+Default is 30000 (30 seconds).

 _Keep in mind that the timestamp must be sent along with the log entries.
 The library will set the timestamp to the current time (`DateTime.Now`) so ensure that the time across your servers is synchronized._